Michelle Krusiec: "It's rare to see risks taken on unknown actors of colour"

 Murphy often collaborates with an actor on multiple projects.
 Which of his shows would you like to work on?

 “I think this is [my dream] one!
 I did a series called Popular many years ago, which was one of his first series when he first began writing.
 That was also the same kind of energy, where you could feel he was this young, exciting writer with a voice.
 I would love for him to do something more on Anna May Wong.
-It would be fun to see her in her series that never got released, which was The Gallery Of Madame Liu-Tsong.
-She played a detective and she was the first Asian-American woman with her own TV show but it never ended up airing.
-It would be fun to create that.”
+It would be fun to see her in her series, which was The Gallery of Madame Liu-Tsong.
+She played a detective and she was the first Asian-American woman with her own TV show but it was taped live to air and no known footage remains.
+It would be fun to re-create that series as her.”

 ‘Hollywood’, starring Michelle Krusiec, is streaming on Netflix now